 How can I get spectator tickets?

-Tickets for spectators will be available in December 2019.
+Tickets for spectators will be available at the beginning of December 2019.

 Discuss and Chat